 For individuals located in the European Union, by submitting your Exam Information you are agreeing to the transfer of that information outside the European Union (EU) or the European Economic Area ("EEA") to countries where privacy standards may differ.
-Google adheres to the US Safe Harbor privacy principles with respect to Exam Information collected by entities located in the EEA and transferred to Google in the United States.
-For more information about the Safe Harbor framework or our registration, see the U.S. Department of Commerce website at http://www.export.gov/safeharbor.
+Google adheres to the EH-US Privacy Shield Framework principles with respect to Exam Information collected by entities located in the EEA and transferred to Google in the United States.
+For more information about the Privacy Shield Framework or our registration, see the U.S. Department of Commerce website at https://www.privacyshield.gov.

 How will Exam Information be used?